crowdlingo/course/src/speaking/travelling.md

 ## Vocabulary

 <vocab-list>
-- beautiful
+- picturesque
-  - delighting the senses or exciting intellectual or emotional admiration
+  - suggesting or suitable for a picture
-- historical
+- experience
-  - of or relating to the study of history
+  - the accumulation of knowledge or skill that results from direct participation in events or activities
 - instance
   - clarify by giving an example of
-- renowned
+- memorable
-  - widely known and esteemed
+  - worth remembering
-- hospitality
+- indispensable
-  - kindness in welcoming guests or strangers
+  - not to be dispensed with
-- comfortable
+- travelling
-  - providing or experiencing physical well-being or relief (&#x60;comfy&#39; is informal)
+  - the act of going from one place to another

 <!-- blank -->